CEE Standard: Saving

 Then, I started baking bread at home.

 Fancy coffee drinks used to cost me $5 or more a pop.
 A couple of YouTube videos later, I was making my own drinks at home for much, much less.
-Choosing an at-home, 50-cent coffee over $5 frappuccinos every day frees up $1,642.50 per year!
+Choosing an at-home, 50-cent coffee over a $5 Frappuccino every day frees up $1,642.50 per year!

 Switching from $20 presents to the $3-per-batch cupcake strategy saved me about $204 every year.
 And that’s just accounting for one birthday a month!

 Most restaurants and coffee shops will serve you a glass of water for free.
-Skipping your daily $2 soda means $730 of savings at the end of the year.
+Skipping a daily $2 soda means $730 of savings at the end of the year.
 (Plus, it’s healthier!)

 This trick has saved me thousands of dollars.
 I signed up for the email lists at my favorite home and clothing stores.
 Then I set up a separate shopping folder for those emails.
 This way, I’m not tempted by things I don’t need.
 When I need to buy winter boots or a new bathing suit, I pop into that folder and scan for deals I can use — always a great feeling!
 If I save $20 on a purchase each month, that comes out to $240 for the year.